letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_DB.md

 Explanation:

-1.modbustcp-read node:
+1. modbustcp-read node:

   ▶️ Reads data from the PLC at specified intervals (every 5 seconds in this example).<br>
   ▶️ The server configuration node (modbustcp-server) specifies the PLC IP address and port.

-2.Function node (Format Data):
+2. Function node (Format Data):

   ▶️ Prepares the SQL query for inserting data into the MySQL database.<br>
   ▶️ Formats the payload to match the query parameters.

-3.MySQL node:
+3. MySQL node:

   ▶️ Executes the SQL query to insert the data into the MySQL database.<br>
   ▶️ The mydb configuration node specifies the MySQL database connection details.

-4.Debug node:
+4. Debug node:

   ▶️ Displays the data read from the PLC in the debug pane of Node-RED, allowing you to verify that data is being collected correctly.